-The importance of during pregnancy and breastfeeding
+The importance of nutrition during pregnancy and breastfeeding

 Mother’s diet, pregnancy, and

-breastfeeding, influence the normal development of the and newborn in his first years of life and beyond.
+breastfeeding, influence the normal development of the fetus and newborn in his first years of life and beyond.

 Proper nutrition not only contributes to the normal growth and development of the fetus and newborn but can contribute to the reduction of maternal and fetal morbidity during pregnancy.

 In the Western world, food of all kinds is rich and available.
-However, the composition of the diet, the quality of the food and its components may lead to significant nutritional deficiencies, including women of childbearing age.
+However, the composition of the diet, the quality of the food and its components may lead to significant nutritional deficiencies, including among healthy women of childbearing age.

 Poor nutrition in this group may have a negative effect on pregnancy outcomes and the development of their children.